 BPharm (Hons), PGDipPsychPharm, MRPharmS, MCMHP, Independent Prescriber

-Yogita Dawda is the Clinical Lead for Mental Health Pharmacy at Central & North West London NHS Foundation Trust and a credentialed CMHP member.
+Yogita Dawda is a Consultant Pharmacist in mental health at Central & North West London NHS Foundation Trust and a credentialed CMHP member.
 She acts as a QNWA peer reviewer for the Royal College of Psychiatrists and is a panel member of professional experts for Rethink Mental Illness Charity.

-Yogita is also a lecturer at Aston University for the independent prescribing course and external assessor on their Postgraduate Diploma in Psychiatric Pharmacy.
+Yogita is also a lecturer at Aston University for the independent prescribing course and leads the mental health curriculum.
+In addition, she is an external assessor on their Postgraduate Diploma in Psychiatric Pharmacy.

 Yogita has led on the implementation of ‘Point of care testing and physical health monitoring in clozapine clinics’ which was finalist in two national awards and presented at various national conferences.
 She has also led on the coproduction of a physical health monitoring booklet to support patients taking clozapine which was highly commended by MHRA.

-Outside of work, Yogita enjoys skiing and running.
+Outside of work, Yogita enjoys skiing and going to the gym.

 She can be found on Twitter @DawdaYogita